3 Best DNP/MPH Dual Degree Programs For 2023

 Accredited nursing programs require doctoral nursing students to achieve at least one thousand post-baccalaureate clinical hours.
 Because many nursing schools allow students to transfer some clinical hours from their master's-level nursing program toward their DNP, the clinical plan for students in DNP-MPH dual degree programs may differ.
 It is the student's responsibility to verify how many clinical hours can be transferred.

-A total of 1,000 clinical practice hours, consisting of 840 hands-on practicum hours and 160 Scholarly Project hours, are required for the DNP part of the dual degree program at the University of Minnesota
+A total of 1,000 clinical practice hours, consisting of 840 hands-on practicum hours and 160 Scholarly Project hours, are required for the DNP part of the dual degree program at the

 .
 The School of Public Health requires up to one hundred sixty clinical hours of applied practice experience.
 When DNP clinical experience pertains to both public health and nursing, those hours may also meet the MPH program's competencies.
 Additionally, the university may allow the transfer of up to five hundred clinical hours from the student's previous MSN program.
 Students should consult with an academic or clinical advisor to discuss which hours, if any, may be used as credit toward the dual degree.

-Guidelines for clinicals for students enrolled at the Johns Hopkins University
+Guidelines for clinicals for students enrolled at the

 align with the Doctoral Essentials